Employee requests for religious accommodation at work are not always handled appropriately; take, for instance, Ashanti McShan's case.

 And while the law doesn’t require that employers grant the exact accommodation requested (the accommodation needs to be “reasonable”), employers can’t summarily dismiss requests out of hand, either.
 Doing so is the quickest way for an employer to get into hot water, and it’s crummy employee relations, too.

 Listen.
 Don’t assume you know the answer to your employee’s question before she’s finished asking it.
 And please, regardless of your personal religious beliefs, be sure to maintain a professional and neutral position to the request.
 Reacting with disdain or disbelief is a sure way to elicit a negative reaction from your employee and get the conversation going in the wrong direction.

 Even if you’re not 100% certain the request meets the criteria for an accommodation under the law if you can honor it without hurting your business, what’s the harm in doing so?
 Your employee will appreciate it, and that kind of appreciation can lead to the kind of loyalty that can't be bought.
 You can always (and should actually) inform the employee in writing that you’re granting the request for reasons other than legal.

 (By the way, if you aren’t sure of your legal obligations, don’t hesitate to consult with your attorney.)

 As mentioned earlier, an employer is under no obligation to accommodate an employee’s exact request if doing so would be an undue hardship.

-Still, it’s important to keep in mind that a hardship is not a mere inconvenience.
-It might be a pain to adjust the schedules of three of your workers so that one can attend religious services during a regular workday, but a little pain and a true hardship aren’t one and the same.
+Still, it’s important to keep in mind that hardship is not a mere inconvenience.
+It might be a pain to adjust the schedules of three of your workers so that one can attend religious services during a regular workday, but a little pain and a true hardship aren’t the same.